 - You have significant indoor air quality problems like smoke, pet dander, etc that require additional time to treat

-Essentially, there’s no harm in running an air purifier with windows open.
+Essentially, there’s no harm in running an air purifier with windows open, but it’s not helpful and you’re better off turning the purifier off while the windows are open.

-It simply, in most cases, reduces the ability of your air purifier to work as well as it can.
+Simply put, in most cases, it reduces the ability of your air purifier to work as well as it can.

 Here are some basic guidelines to remember: